-- 1. Instruct the patient to remove upper clothing. - 2.
-Select the appropriate cuff size according to the patient's upper - 3.
+- Instruct the patient to remove upper clothing.
+Select the appropriate cuff size according to the second of the secon - 2.
+Select the appropriate cuff size according to the patient's upper arm. - 3.
 Uncover the left upper arm of the patient.
-(The cuff is designed to fit the left upper arm, but can be placed on the right arm if re- - 4.
+(The cuff is designed to fit the left upper arm, but can be placed on the right arm if required.) - 4.
 Locate the brachial artery above the elbow bend inside the upper arm. - 5.
 Position the cuff so that the microphone (indicated by an orange fabric flag on the cuff) is located over the brachial artery. - 6.
 Wrap the cuff around the upper arm in such a way that the patient can still bend arm (the bottom edge of the cuff should be 2 cm away from the elbow bend). - 7.
 Tighten the cuff and secure with the velcro strip.
 The cuff must be tightened to such an extent that it fits properly on the upper arm and is prevented from moving. - 8.
 To avoid a venous congestion don't tighten the cuff too firmly.